Las Emociones (Emotions)

 1) Teachers introduce emotions through choral repetition while showing pictures of emojis.

-2) Teachers read a book about emotions.
+2) Teachers will read a book about emotions in Spanish.
 Titles from Mo Willems's Elephant and Piggy series work well for this, but there are a lot of options available at your local library.

 Acting Out

-1) Teachers arrange the pictures of emojis on the floor face down.
+1) Teachers will arrange the pictures of emojis on the floor face down.

-2) Teacher 1 asks Teacher 2 the question "¿Cómo estás?"
+2) Teacher 1 will ask Teacher 2 the question, "¿Cómo estás?"

 3) Teacher 2 picks a paper at random and acts out the emotion represented.
 Children and teachers repeat the word and join the acting.

-4) Teachers take turns asking children "¿Cómo estás?" and encourage them to turn over emoji papers.
-Children act out the emotions.
+4) Teachers will take turns asking children "¿Cómo estás?" and encourage them to turn over emoji papers.
+Children will act out the emotions.

 Musical March